If you or someone you know has experienced sexual violence and are in need of support:

 The Office of Student Community Relations (OSCR) supports students impacted by critical incidents, facing personal crises or multiple complex issues.
 The Office’s mandate is to provide advice, referrals, training, alternate dispute resolution methods, judicial processes (local adjudication, tribunals), critical incident support and student leadership opportunities.
 Under Debbie’s direction, OSCR implemented a strengthened Code of Student Rights & Responsibilities, guided the formation of the Students of Concern Committee (SoCC), provided critical incident and support services during crisis situations on and off campus, developed a student peer support network, and was integral to the development of the Sexual Violence Response Policy and the Sexual Violence Response Office (SVRO), designated as the first point of contact for those who have experienced sexual violence.

-The Centre for Sexual Violence Response & Education, now incorporating the SVRO, has been created to coordinate supports and resources for all members of the community who have experienced sexual violence; to receive disclosures and complaints; facilitate safety planning; and assist survivors through the complaint process.
+The Centre for Sexual Violence Response, Support & Education, now incorporating the SVRO, has been created to coordinate supports and resources for all members of the community who have experienced sexual violence; to receive disclosures and complaints; facilitate safety planning; and assist survivors through the complaint process.
 The Centre reaffirms the University’s longstanding commitment to foster a culture where attitudes and behaviours that perpetuate sexual violence are rejected, survivors are supported, and those who are found to have committed sexual violence are held accountable.
 The Centre will handle all matters relating to care and support, advocacy and navigation, governance and policy, and education and training to address sexual violence and to support the University’s ongoing commitment to be proactive in our initiatives and communications.

 Further plans regarding the Centre are forthcoming.